24 Evidence-Based Health Benefits of Turmeric Curcumin

 Turmeric alleviates indigestion and bloating by stimulating the production of bile in the gallbladder.
 Bile is critical in the digestion and absorption of fats and fat-soluble vitamins.
 Turmeric curcumin also supports efficient digestion through its antibacterial properties (against bad bacteria) and promotion of intestinal flora (good bacteria), which helps increase absorption in the intestine.

 For example, the Heliobacter pylori (H. pylori) bacteria is a group 1 carcinogen known to be responsible for gastritis, peptic ulcer, and gastric cancer.
 A 2009 study proved that curcumin effectively inhibits H. pylori growth.
-According to the World Health Organization, H. pylori affects more than half the total world population and is becoming alarmingly resistant to antibiotic treatment.
+According to the World Health Organization, H. pylori affects more than half of the total world population and is becoming alarmingly resistant to antibiotic treatment.

 8. Supports Healthy Liver Function